 Thus, data from primary and secondary sources was collected.
 The secondary sources were collated from publications on the topic under study.

-Two methodological procedures were selected to collect the primary data: semi-structured interviews with the artists/managers, which support the research, and a secondary procedure using a survey with the target audience (suspects and prospects), with the aim of discovering the impact of this communication, this being of a quantitative and descriptive nature.
+Two methodological procedures were selected to collect the primary data: semi-structured interviews with the artists/managers, which support the research, and a secondary procedure using a quantitative and descriptive survey with the target audience (suspects and prospects), in order to discover the impact of this communication.

-The method to conduct the research is the multiple case study, oriented by Yin (2001), on account of the need to analyze real cases.
+The method to conduct the research is a multiple case study, oriented by Yin (2001), on account of the need to analyze real cases.
 In order to define the research participants, the bands/artists which are active in the Salvador-BA market producing forró in the period which is the object of this study (2011-2012) were considered informants and, generally speaking, are more influenced by the forró pé de serra rhythm.
+In addition, bands/artists who had a formal management process were sought or, that is, were officialised as companies.
 Thus, three informants with the above-mentioned characteristics were interviewed.

-The interviewees were encouraged to formulate their opinions in the way that suited them best.
-A guide/script was used and questions were made during the interviews, which were recorded with the participants' permission.
-The band's production dynamics was narrated by the informants according to the pre-defined points to be approached.
+The interviewees were encouraged to formulate their opinions in the way that best suited them.
+A guide/script was used (Table 1) and questions were posed during the interviews, which were recorded with the participants' permission.
+The band's production dynamics was narrated by the informants, according to the pre-defined points to be approached.